Fergana Valley: The Hidden Gem Tourists Skip (And Why They Shouldn't)

 TimeActivityNotes

-MorningYodgorlik Silk FactoryArrive early (9am)
+MorningYodgorlik Silk FactoryArrive early to see the looms in full operation

-MiddayLunch at local cafeTry plov Fergana-style
+MiddayLunch at a local cafeTry Fergana-style plov

 AfternoonMargilan BazaarBest on Sunday